LineageOS/lineage_wiki/pages/internal/adding_device.md

 {% assign definitions = site.data.schema.definitions %}

-The LineageOS wiki provides instructions based on the assumption that your device has got its device tree/kernel under the [LineageOS GitHub organization](https://github.com/LineageOS), and that it supports building Lineage {{ definitions.valid_branches.enum[-2] }} or higher.
+The LineageOS wiki provides instructions based on the assumption that your device has got its device tree/kernel under the [LineageOS GitHub organization](https://github.com/LineageOS), and that it supports building LineageOS {{ definitions.valid_branches.enum[-2] }} or higher.
 If your device meets both those requirements, follow the instructions below to get your device set up.

 ## Setting up the wiki locally